berlinplan/berlinplan.github.io/readme.md

 ##  Can street blockades and polarization effectively solve the environmental crisis?

-> As granting voting power to African Americans reduced inequality, would respecting human envy and granting voting power to marginalized groups such as children and third-world countries serve as a check on rapid development, leading to equality and environmental protection?
-Or would street blockades for Instagram videos and the fight for political power be a more effective approach?
-(223)
+> - are street blockades for Instagram videos and the fight for political power an effective approach?
+(223)Or would such measures polarize society in such a way that even possible effective solutions would no longer be heard?

 ## Are e-cars environmentally friendly or bullshit?